netzkern/butler/README.md

 ## Configuration

-Stay up-to-date with new templates without to update your config manually just set the environment variable `BUTLER_CONFIG_URL` to [butler.yml on master](https://raw.githubusercontent.com/netzkern/butler/master/butler.yml)
+Stay up-to-date with new templates without to update your config manually just set the environment variable `BUTLER_CONFIG_URL` to [butler.yml on master](https://raw.githubusercontent.com/netzkern/butler/master/butler.yml) and both configs are merged.

 ## What Butler template looks like ?